Osney Lock Hydro: Performance

-Osney Lock Hydro is predicted to generate more than 179,000 kWh of clean electricity each year.
-That’s enough electricity to power more than 60 typical homes.
+Osney Lock Hydro aims to generate 186,000kWh of clean electricity each year.
+That’s enough to power more than 60 typical homes.

-Hydro generation is very dependent on rain fall, so can vary between 50% and 150% of the 179,000kWh average each year.
-An additional 6,665 kWh of green electricity should be generated annually thanks to the solar panels placed on the roof of the power house.
+Hydro generation is dependent on rainfall.
+It varies considerably from one year to the next.
+The average for our first eight full years of generating was 164,000kWh.
+An additional 6,665kWh of green electricity should be generated annually by the solar panels on the roof of the power house.

-Although some CO2 emissions will result from the construction of the scheme, once operational this type of hydro has one of the lowest carbon footprints of all electricity-generation technologies, emitting very little or no CO2.
+There were some carbon dioxide emissions from the construction of the scheme.
+But once operational this type of hydro has one of the lowest carbon footprints of all electricity-generation technologies, emitting very little or no carbon dioxide.

 Hydro generation to date